Part Three: IT professionals: How tax is applied to your cloud services

 At present, each individual country has its own interpretation of what a ‘tax home’ is.
 The rules in the UK are different to the rules in Germany, and different again to those in France.
 As you may have guessed, the amount you pay could be vastly different in each country.

-For more information on Trevor Shaw, visit Dains Accountants.
+For more information on Trevor Shaw, visit Dains Accountants (external link).

 If you’re looking to expand your business overseas but are unfamiliar with how certain tax rules at home and abroad may affect the different parts of your business, visit Part four: Four problems IT businesses face when setting up abroad to get to grips with some common obstacles.